The library can:

 If you would like to access this software under a different licence then please get in touch and ask.

-Documentation on how to use the library is embedded in the source code.
+Documentation on how to use the library is embedded in the source code and can be found at the ESDoc site.

 - morse-pro.js: Basic functions to translate Morse code.
 Includes mapping of characters and prosigns to dots and dashes.